 - Pupils should not have mobile phones or smart watches in school.
-Further information is detailed in the Mobile Phone and other Smart Devices Policy. - Staff should always use the school phone to contact parents. - Staff including students and visitors should not access or use their mobile phones within the classroom whilst pupils are present.
-All staff, visitors and volunteers should ensure that their phones do not ring and are not used and stored safely away during the teaching day. - Parents cannot use mobile phones on school trips to take pictures of the children. - On trips staff mobiles are used for emergency only.
+Further information is detailed in the Mobile Phone and other Smart Devices Policy. - Staff should always use the school phone to contact parents except in an emergency with permission from the Headteacher.
+If a personal device is used, the caller's ID should be blocked. - Staff including students and visitors should not access or use their mobile phones within the classroom whilst pupils are present.
+All staff, visitors and volunteers should ensure that their phones do not ring and are not used and stored safely away during the teaching day.
+Where exceptions are made for specific purposes, including medical need, visits and administrative tasks, this will be authorised by the Headteacher and will follow identified rules. - Where staff have smart devices, such as smart watches, staff must: - Notify the Headteacher - Not use the camera function - Not access content or use their smart watch as a smart device within the classroom when pupils are present. - Parents cannot use mobile phones on school trips to take pictures of the children. - On trips staff mobiles are used for school contact and emergency only.

 Where a mobile phone is used as a medical device to manage an insulin pump, this must be detailed in their Individual Health Care Plan (IHCP).
-The device must by PIN protected with only identified staff (and the pupil if age appropriate) having knowledge of this PIN.
+The device must by PIN protected with only identified staff (and the pupil, if age appropriate) having knowledge of this PIN.
 The device must only be used as detailed in the IHCP and the child's parent is responsible for ensuring that the camera and other features not relevant to the IHCP are disabled.